IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 ![](InspirationPics/WorldWords.jpg style="float: right; width: 9rem")

 * English translations are not the inspired Word of God
-* They convey convey some part of word meaning(s), word plays, idioms, rhymes
+* They convey some part of word meanings, word plays, idioms, rhymes
 * Different translations focus on different aspects
   * Word for word vs thought for thought
   * Gender-specific language vs gender-inclusive
   * Older vs purer manuscripts
-* The real deal is learn hebrew and greek and read the original
+* The real deal is to learn Hebrew and Greek and read the original
   * What the Bible teaches can be understood from English translations

 ---